soorajrs409/just-normal-codes/README.md

 # just-normal-codes

 Reverser shells to get connection from computers.
-It can be converted into windows executable with nuitka3 ( best compiler for python )
+It can be converted into windows executable with nuitka3 ( The best compiler for python )